charltoncr/ChaCha20/ReadMe.md

 and may be used for any purpose.

-This version uses goroutines, yielding 8X the performance on a 3.504 GHz 12-processor Mac Studio with M2 Max (10 processors).
+This version uses goroutines, yielding 8X the performance on a 3.504 GHz 12-processor Mac Studio with M2 Max.

 ChaCha20 has been
 [widely adopted](https://en.wikipedia.org/wiki/Salsa20#ChaCha20_adoption).